baggepinnen/DiskDataProviders.jl/docs/src/index.md

 using DiskDataProviders, Test, Serialization, MLDataUtils
 ```

-This package implements datastructures that are iterable and backed by a buffer that is fed by data from disc.
+This package implements datastructures that are iterable and backed by a buffer that is fed by data from disk.
 If Reading and preproccesing data is faster than one training step, it's recommended to use a [`ChannelDiskDataProvider`](@ref), if the training step is fast but reading data takes long time, [`QueueDiskDataProvider`](@ref) is recommended.
 Both types do the reading on a separate thread, so make sure Julia is started with at least two threads.

 Usage example
 ```@example memory